3mdeb/verified-boot/verified_boot_main.md

 multiple device RAID arrays, LVM partition or block devices.
 LUKS layout consists of three main components:
 * LUKS header - stores encryption related metadata e.g. utilized algorithm or keys.
-Typically located at the beginning of the partition/storage-media but also it also possible to use "detached" header and store it elsewhere.
-If the header get's damaged or lost, the data is irreversibly lost[^3].
+Typically located at the beginning of the partition/storage-media, but it is also possible to use "detached" header and store it elsewhere.
+If the header gets damaged or lost, the data is irreversibly lost[^3].
 * "key material" area - this is where up to 8 encoded variants of the master key are stored.
 The principle of this mechanism can be compared to deposit boxes at a bank.
 Rather than using user key to decode the data, the user key is